realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 * [Kubernetes](https://kubernetes.io/)
 * Sign up for [IBM Cloud](https://www.ibm.com/cloud/)

-You don't have to fully understand those concepts.
+You don't have to fully understand those concepts before we start.
 I will show you how to use them step by step.

-[The Illustrated Children's Guide to Kubernetes](https://www.youtube.com/watch?v=4ht22ReBjno) is a wonderful video on YouTube that can give you a clear idea of Kubernetes.
+[The Illustrated Children's Guide to Kubernetes](https://www.youtube.com/watch?v=4ht22ReBjno) is a wonderful video on YouTube that can give you a clear idea of what is Kubernetes.

 [Deploying to Kubernetes on IBM Cloud](https://loopback.io/doc/en/lb4/deploying_to_ibm_cloud_kubernetes.html#prerequisite) is a tutorial on LoopBack 4 official website.
 What we are going to do is a little different from it.
-Because our project is using MongoDB, we need to setup MongoDB on cloud as well and connect our project to it.
+Because our project is using MongoDB, we need to setup MongoDB on cloud and connect our project to it.

 ### Adding Docker Feature

-In [episode 1](https://strongloop.com/strongblog/building-online-game-with-loopback-4-pt1/), we disabled Docker when created our project.
+In [the Episode 1](https://strongloop.com/strongblog/building-online-game-with-loopback-4-pt1/), we disabled Docker when created our project.
 Now we need to manually add Docker feature.

 In your project root, create a file called `Dockerfile`.